adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 To upload an image you would visit Instagram - to make a tweet you would visit Twitter - to send an email you would log into your email provider.
 In a similar way, IP routing involves which network interface should be chosen to send out a packet.

+---

+Pretty cheesy analogy?
+I think so too.
+Nonetheless, I think it does help a little.

-Similarly, your device needs a policy to decide whether to use the ethernet interface or the wifi interface to reach a destination like YouTube
+Now, to answer the previous question, your device needs a policy to decide whether to use the ethernet interface or the wifi interface to reach a destination like YouTube.

 </div>